hibachrach/sidekiq-disposal/README.md

 To avoid this, you need to handle those specific `Sidekiq::Disposal` errors accordingly.

-Adjust the base Sidekiq Job class, often called `ApplicationJob` or similar, to overwrite or tweak the `#sidekiq_retry_in` method:
+Adjust the base Sidekiq Job class, often called `ApplicationJob` or similar, so the `sidekiq_retry_in` uses a block similar to this:

 ```ruby
 sidekiq_retry_in do |_count, exception, jobhash|